demystifying-dev/mui-getting-started-templates/README.md

 >
 > Sections of each layout are clearly defined either by comments or use of separate files, making it simple to extract parts of a page (such as a "hero unit", or footer, for example) for reuse in other pages.
 For multi-part examples, a table in the README at the linked source code location describes the purpose of each file.

-However it wasn't so easy for me to run them on the basis of the Next.js example app, so I just created a simple self-documenting way of running them on a per needed basis.
+However it wasn't so straightforward for me to run some of them on the basis of the Next.js example app, so I just created a simple self-documenting way of running them on a per needed basis.
 Each template gets its own link (see Home page).

 Included so far: